rafaelcorvino1/DNS157---Advanced-DNS-Recon-Tool/README.md

 - Passive and active subdomain enumeration using `subfinder`, `amass`, and `sublist3r`.
 - Validation of active subdomains via `dnsx` or `httpx`.
 - Wildcard DNS detection to filter false positives.
-- `subjack` for subdomain takeover detection.
+- `subjack` for Subdomain Takeover vulnerability detection.
 - Enumeration of DNS records (AXFR, SOA, NS, TXT, MX, CNAME, SRV).
 - Collection of DNS resolution information using `dnsrecon` and `dnsenum`.
 - Comparison of DNS responses across different public resolvers.